rllin/halo-wiki/EMG.md

 ## Recurrence Plot Analysis (RQA)

 RQA is a nonlinear approach to signal analysis, it essentially looks for recurrence in a signal, or how often a series of events repeat themselves.
 A very good explanation of RQA can be found here https://www.nsf.gov/sbe/bcs/pac/nmbs/chap2.pdf including an example of using RQA for EMG analysis.
 Overall RQA analysis produces a number of different statistics, but the one's we care about are the %determinism and the %laminarity.
 Determinism refers to the number of recurrent points that form diagonal lines in the recurrence plot.
-It is related to fatigue in that an increase in the determinism indicates greater levels of fatigue.
+It is related to fatigue in that an increase in the determinism indicates greater levels of fatigue, same goes for Laminarity

 Details on how to run a [[RQA analysis]] are here